 DESCRIPTIONAccepting online applications only.
 Apply online 24 hours a day, beginning February 22, 2019.
 Filing will remain open until vacancies are filled.
-Filing may close without further notice.The City of Long Beach requires all employees to be vaccinated against COVID-19 prior to their first day of employment unless a medical or religious accommodation is approved by the City of Long Beach's Human Resources Department.
+Filing may close without further notice.The City of Long Beach requires all employees to be vaccinated against COVID-19 prior to their first day of employment unless a medical or religious accommodation is approved by the City of Long Beach's Human Resources Department for the duration of the vaccine mandate.

 EXAMPLES OF DUTIES